srid/neuron/doc/Guide/extras.md

 Some neuron users have developed scripts and tools to improve on the base functionality of neuron.

-[neuron-extras](https://github.com/b0o/neuron-extras) by Maddison Hellstrom : auto-generate a Table of Contents / hierarchical index based on hierarchical [[tags]]
+[neuron-extras](https://github.com/b0o/neuron-extras) by Maddison Hellstrom : auto-generate a Table of Contents / hierarchical index based on hierarchical [[Tags]]

 [neuron-helper] by ybaumy
 : export ebook and article highlights from Readwise.io to neuron Markdown, etc.